 Richard has reached the highest levels of professional architectural practice.
 He has served as a president of the Institute, and in that role led a significant reappraisal of the development of New Zealand’s cities and urban spaces.
 Richard has natural leadership abilities, a genuine interest in nurturing talent and a passion for and ease with people.
 These qualities have helped shaped Jasmax into the successful firm that it is today, and nurtured the culture of diversity and openness that characterises New Zealand’s largest practice.

 Maurice Mahoney holds a pre-eminent position amongst this country's architects.
-Born in London, he trained in architecture at the Canterbury Architecture Association’s Atelier.
+Born in London, he trained in architecture at the Christchurch Architectural Association’s Atelier.
 After working with a number of Christchurch firms, he eventually joined with Miles Warren to establish, in 1958, what would come to be seen as a seminal New Zealand architecture practice, Warren & Mahoney.

 In New Territory, the book documenting Warren & Mahoney’s first 50 years, Sir Miles writes of Maurice: “I admired the way he put things together with such great clarity and precision, his expert draughtsmanship, his ordered approach to design problems.
 So the partnership began.”